 - The bit VCC1 OV is always set; - If the bit VCC1_OV_RST is set and CFGP = '1', then SBC Restart Mode is entered.
 The FOx outputs are activated.
-After the reset delay time (t{RD1}), the SBC Restart Mode is left and SBC Normal Mode is resumed even if the VCC1 over voltage event is still present (see also Figure 41).
-The VCC1_OV_RST bit is cleared automatically; - If the bit VCC1_OV_RST is set and CFGP = '0', then SBC Fail-Safe Mode is entered and FOx outputs are activated. - Note: External noise could be coupled into the VCC1 supply line.
-Especially, in case the VCC1 output current in SBC STOP Mode is below the active peak threshold (I{VCC1,lpeak}) the bit VCC1_OV_RST must be set to '0' before entering SBC Stop Mode to avoid unintentional SBC Restart or Fail-Safe Mode entry and to ignore the VCC1_OV bit due to external noise.
+After the reset delay time (t{RD1}), the SBC Restart Mode is left and SBC Normal Mode is resumed even if the VCC1 over voltage event is still present (see also Figure 59).
+The VCC1_OV_RST bit is cleared automatically; - If the bit VCC1_OV_RST is set and CFGP = '0', then SBC Fail-Safe Mode is entered and FOx outputs are activated. - Note: In case the VCC1 output current in SBC STOP Mode is below the active peak threshold (I{VCC1,Ipeak}) it should be considered to clear the bit VCC1_OV_RST before entering SBC Stop Mode to avoid unintentional SBC Restart or Fail-Safe Mode entry and to ignore the VCC1_OV bit due to external noise.